 Danny’s history as a woodworker and entrepreneur (as detailed in our story below) is one small evidence of his sense of commitment.
 He has been married to Suzanne for over 25 years and believes his life mission is best in four words: Make God look good.
 When he’s not pondering the next LimbCraft leg or racing to the next meeting, Danny enjoys bowhunting, ﬁshing, traveling and spending time on mission work teams.
 He has worked on multiple teams in Russia, doing construction for churches, building beds for orphanages and equipping a wood shop for a teen orphan ministry.
-Danny also serves with work teams traveling to a Christian Camp ministry in Spain called L’Arcada, the namesake for one of our most popular furniture legs.
-Wood Cubicles is proud to support L’Arcada with a portion of the proceeds from every L’Arcada leg we sell.
-For information about the L’Arcada ministry, click here.
+Danny has also served with work teams traveling to a Christian Camp ministry in Spain called L’Arcada, the namesake for one of our most popular furniture legs.
+Wood Cubicles is proud to support the two missionary families who founded L’Arcada with a portion of the proceeds from every L’Arcada leg we sell.

 Mike Mortenson, Chief Operations Officer